Debarjitmohanty/SpringBoot-Batch-Processing/README.md

 # SpringBoot-Batch-Processing

-Spring Batch Processing
-Spring Batch
-Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications.
+Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications.<br>

-What is Batch Application?
+**What is Batch Application?**
     The application which processes the bulk of records is called as Batch application.
 For Example 	Sending Monthly Salaries to all employees in the company 	Generating Monthly PaySlips